o3de/o3de.org/content/docs/userguide/assets/bundle/assets-verifying.md

 ---
-description: ' Verify that the assets in your &ALY; project are properly bundled and referenced. '
+description: ' Verify that the assets in your Lumberyard project are properly bundled and referenced. '
 title: Verifying that Bundles Contain Required Assets
 ---